cu1ch3n/nixbook/README.md

 ./install.sh
 ```

-**Note**: If you are not me and your hardware is not `EliteBook 865 G10`, please don't run use `./install.sh` and use the configuration directly.
-You may want to create your settings based on mine and have to replace some of the configurations.
-There are several very personal places and you may need to look at:
+**IMPORTANT NOTE**: If you are not me and your hardware is not EliteBook 865 G10, please avoid using `./install.sh` directly.
+Instead, consider adapting the configurations to suit your own hardware and needs.
+You'll likely need to make adjustments in several very personal places:

-- `scripts/disko.nix`: you may want to change the disk device and partitions, and the path of the passwordFiles
+- `scripts/disko.nix`: Update the disk device, partitions, and the path to password files.
-- `nixos/hardware.nix`: you can generate an initial hardware setting by `nixos-generate-config` and replace the settings accrodingly and **carefully**
+- `nixos/hardware.nix`: Generate an initial hardware configuration with `nixos-generate-config` and **carefully** replace the settings accordingly.
-- `nixos/user.nix`: I guess your name is not Chen
+- `nixos/user.nix`: Replace the username if it's not "Chen."
-- `nixos/secrets.nix`: please change the username
+- `nixos/secrets.nix`: Replace the username.
-- `home-manager/home.nix`: please change the username
+- `home-manager/home.nix`: Replace the username.
-- `home-manager/dotfiles/default.nix`: you may commnet out the configuration, unless you use the same monitor as mine
+- `home-manager/dotfiles/default.nix`: Comment out the configuration unless you're using the same monitor setup.
-- `home-manager/programs/git.nix`: Your git settings
+- `home-manager/programs/git.nix`: Update your Git settings as needed.

 ## Post-installation